How To Clear Cache On Your Samsung Galaxy J7

 Clearing the App Cache

 For problems that are just happening on one specific app, it’s best to first try to clear the app cache.
+Now, depending on which version of software your phone is running these instructions may vary slightly.
+For example, those using Android 10 may see ‘Apps’ in their settings whereas those running older versions may see ‘Application Manager.’
 You can clear the app cache by following these instructions:

 - Turn on your Samsung Galaxy J7

-- Go to home screen and select the app icon.
+- Go to the home screen and select the app icon.

 - Then select the settings icon.